-4.1 Reassessment for taught modules
+4.1.
+Reassessment for taught modules

-- a) There are three types of assessments within this course: - i) Clinical Assessments (OSCEs, Recordings, Presentations) - ii) Work-Based Assessments (Portfolios) - iii) Academic Assessments (Written Reflections) - b) Students who have failed any taught module may have a second attempt at the assessment for the module(s); - c) Where all individual components of assessment must be passed in order to pass the module only one opportunity to resubmit the failed component will be offered; - d) Failed work will normally be resubmitted within four weeks of students receiving their marked work for the original attempt with the exception of the portfolio, which is typically resubmitted around eight weeks instead of four; - e) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt; - f) When a reassessment opportunity in a component leading to a numerical mark is offered the module aggregate will be calculated as follows:
+- a) There are three types of assessments within this course: - i) Clinical Assessments (OSCEs, Recordings, Presentations) - ii) Work-Based Assessments (Portfolios) - iii) Academic Assessments (Written Reflections) - b) Students who have failed any taught module may have a second attempt at the assessment for the module(s); - c) Where all individual components of assessment must be passed in order to pass the module only one opportunity to resubmit the failed component will be offered; - d) Failed work will normally be resubmitted within four weeks of students receiving their marked work for the original attempt with the exception of the portfolio, which is typically resubmitted within around eight weeks instead of four; - e) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt; - f) When a reassessment opportunity in a component leading to a numerical mark is offered the module aggregate will be calculated as follows: - Where students are not required to pass all the individual components of a module, the maximum mark that will be recorded for a module as a result of a second attempt is the pass mark; - ii) When presented to the Board of Examiners at the end of the year, marks for resubmissions will be subject to capping in the following way.
+Where students are required to pass all individual components of assessment, a pre-resubmission module aggregate will be calculated using the failed mark(s):

-- i) Where students are not required to pass all the individual components of a module, the maximum mark that will be recorded for a module as a result of a second attempt is 50; - ii) Where students are required to pass all individual components of assessment, a pre-resubmission module aggregate will be calculated using the failed mark(s): - If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only. - If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+- If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only. - If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+The module aggregate is capped at the pre-resubmission aggregate.